interledger/rafiki/localenv/README.md

 To use these debuggers with a chromium browser:

-- go to `chrome://inspect` in chromium browser
+- go to `chrome://inspect`
-- Click "Configure" add the IP addresses and ports detailed above
+- Click "Configure" and add the IP addresses and ports detailed above
 - start docker containers
 - click "inspect" on the service you want to debug to open the chromium debugger